ftrackhq/ftrack-python/doc/release/migrating_from_old_api.rst

 :meth:`ftrack.createProject`, :meth:`Project.createSequence` and
 :meth:`Task.createShot`.

-In the new API, you can create any object using :meth:`session.create`.
+In the new API, you can create any object using :meth:`Session.create`.
 In addition, there are a few helper methods to reduce the amount of boilerplate necessary to create certain objects.
-Don't forget to call :meth:`session.commit` once you have issued your create statements to commit your changes.
+Don't forget to call :meth:`Session.commit` once you have issued your create statements to commit your changes.

 As an example, let's look at populating a project with a few entities.